Code-Institute-Submissions/MaeveHughes-Maeves-Bags/README.md

 * Sign Out - Registered users can log out of the site.

 * Various pages for email verification and password reset, etc.

+#### Features left to implement
+* An option for users to leave a review /rating on each product.
+* A welcome or discount offer for new customers, such as 20% off their first order, to encourage more registrations.
+* Additional payment options such as Apple Pay or Paypal for ease of purchasing.